shahrosek/restaurant_lead_gen_workflow/documentation/technical_report.md

 * **Inputs Table (Control Panel):** This table is where the sales team initiates requests.
 Adding a new location with a "To Do" status and checking the "Find Leads" box triggers the workflow.

 ![Figure 1: The Input Trigger](../assets/inputs_table.png)
-*Figure 1: The Input Trigger.
-The entry point for the workflow.
-Sales representatives simply input a location and check the "Find Leads" box to start the automation.*

 * **Qualified Leads Table (Mini-CRM):** The central repository for enriched data.
 It uses the Google Place ID as a primary key to handle upsert logic (updating existing records rather than duplicating).

 ![Figure 2: The Enriched Data Output](../assets/qualified_leads_table.png)
-*Figure 2: The Enriched Data Output.
-Features the calculated "Lead Score" (0-100) and the assigned "Lead Tier."
-Note the use of "Single Select" fields for status management.*

 * **Error Logs Table (Monitoring Dashboard):** Provides a transparent, real-time log of failures, capturing timestamps, failed nodes, and specific error messages.

 ![Figure 3: Centralized Observability](../assets/error_logs_table.png)
-*Figure 3: Centralized Observability.
-Captures the exact "Failed Node" and "Error Message" from the Global Error Handler for rapid debugging.*

 * **Configurations Table (Global Variables):** To ensure maintainability, all environment variables are stored here.

 ![Figure 4: Dynamic Configuration](../assets/configs_table.png)
-*Figure 4: Dynamic Configuration.
-Stores Sales Rep Emails, Rate Limits, and View URLs, allowing non-technical users to update logic directly from the UI.*

 ---